Generalized moonshine II: Borcherds products: Automorphic infinite products

+Conway and Norton conjectured that (under the original interpretation of McKay-Thompson series, without the existence of $V^\natural$) the set of these functions $\{ f_{(m)} \}_{m >0}$ satisfies the following property: $f_{(1)}$ has an eigengroup of the form $\Gamma_0(n|h)+s_1,s_2,\dots$ for some $h$, and $f_{(m)}$ has eigengroup $\Gamma_0(n'|h')+s'_1,s'_2,\dots$, where $n'=n/(n,m)$, $h'=h/(h,m)$, and $s'_i = s_i$ if and only if $s_i|\frac{n'}{h'}$ and $s'_i = 1$ otherwise.
+Frenkel, Lepowsky, and Meurman reinterpreted this assertion in terms of characters of the vertex operator algebra $V^\natural$ they constructed, proving many cases \cite{FLM88}, and Borcherds proved it in full, using the same interpretation \cite{B92}.
+A consequence of this fact is that (setting $N = nh$), if $f_{(1)}$ is fixed by $\Gamma_0(N)$, then $f_{(m)}$ is fixed by $\Gamma_0(N/(N,m))$.
+Therefore, we can assemble these functions into a principally normalized Hecke-monic function on $\M_{Ell}^{\Z/N\Z}$, and take the Fourier transform to get a vector-valued function $F$.
+Note that $N$ may be larger than $|g|$, since $h$ may be greater than one.
+The eigengroups for all of the elements of the monster can be found in Table 2 of \cite{CN79}.

 In this setting, we can call $\hat{F}$ the ``trace function'' and $F$ the ``multiplicity function'' since their components (conjecturally) describe the traces and multiplicities of eigenvalues for an action of $\Z/N\Z$ on the irreducible twisted modules of $V^\natural$.
-We will show in the next section that when we expand $\Psi$ at $(0,i\infty)$, the exponents in the product are the root multiplicities of a certain Lie algebra that we can define by generators and relations.
+The details of twisted modules are outside the scope of this paper, but we remark that the notion was introduced in a restricted form in \cite{FLM88}, and subsequently generalized in the work of several authors.
+We will show in the next section that when we expand $\Psi$ at $(i\infty,0)$, the exponents in the product are the root multiplicities of a certain Lie algebra that we can define by generators and relations.
 Assuming some additional conjectures, there is a variant of the Goddard-Thorn no-ghost theorem that implies the root spaces are naturally isomorphic to the eigenspaces of the corresponding twisted modules.

-We give a specific example to illuminate some of the objects in play.
-Let $g$ be an element of order 3 in the conjugacy class 3C.
-The McKay-Thompson series is
+We hope to address this in future work.